-Reactions to announcement of IS leader Baghdadi's death
+Factbox: World reacts to announcement of Islamic State leader Baghdadi's death

 “I would like to congratulate President Trump on the impressive achievement that led to the assassination of the head of (Islamic State) al-Baghdadi.
 This reflects our shared determination, of the United States of America and of all free countries, to fight terror organizations and terrorist states.
 This achievement is an important milestone, but the campaign is still ahead of us.”

-Reporting by Reuters bureaux; Compiled by Gareth Jones; editing by David Evans
+Reporting by Reuters bureaux; Compiled by Gareth Jones